Our People and Structure

 Dr Sarah Dalton is a Paediatric Emergency Physician at The Children's Hospital at Westmead and recently completed her role as President of the Paediatric and Child Health Division of the Royal Australasian College of Physicians.
-Sarah has worked in different clinical settings across NSW over the last 20 years, from regional centres to specialist tertiary units and from community care to acute care retrieval services.
+Sarah has worked in different clinical and managerial roles across NSW over the last 20 years, from regional centres to specialist tertiary units and from community care to acute care retrieval services.

 Sarah has previously completed a Fulbright Scholarship in Clinical Leadership and her prior roles include Clinical Director at the NSW Clinical Excellence Commission.
 Sarah is committed to improving the quality of healthcare through working with clinicians who deeply understand how healthcare is delivered and recognise opportunities for change.